 Life took some changes and I was out of dogs for many years until becoming established.
 Now my life is centered around the dogs!
 My thanks to Carolyn Scrovitch for producing my beautiful Grace, who was the foundation for Hausenbrook Dobermans.
 We are located 15 minutes

 I was raised by parents who were active kennel club members and have followed their example.
-I am a member of the Barrie Kennel club, was on the executive for 10 years.
-Current President of the Greater Mid-Ontario Doberman Fanciers (dobermanontario.com) .
+I am an active member of the Barrie Kennel club.
+Currently I am the President of the Greater Mid-Ontario Doberman Fanciers (dobermanontario.com) .
 I am a member in good standing with the Canadian Kennel Club and the Doberman Pinscher Club of Canada.

 We do not breed Albino (white) or King/Warlock dobermans, nor support this practice in any fashion.